Mercy Johnson's anniversary and other lit events that happened in August

 It was a beautiful affair and for every step, the socialite shared gorgeous photos on Instagram.

-The wedding ceremony was packed full with the crem de la crem of the society, it is arguably the biggest wedding of the year yet.
+The wedding ceremony was packed full with the creme de la creme of the society, and is arguably the biggest wedding of the year yet.

 3. AY's 50th birthday